-Make sure you look locally, because $15 an hour might look attractive to someone in Kenosha, Wisconsin, but in Seattle that’s minimum wage.
+Make sure you look locally because $15 an hour might look attractive to someone in Kenosha, Wisconsin, but in Seattle, minimum wage is $17.27 an hour.

-Come up with some sort of average wage.
-It can be a range.
+Come up with some sort of average wage and it can be a range.
 Just remember that is not your starting wage.

 You want to be better than average.
-You need to attract the BEST employees.
+You need to attract the BEST employees and keep them.

-What should an office manager with five years of experience in the cleaning industry be making?
+What should an office manager with five years of experience in the cleaning industry be making in your area?
 What if they have ten years of experience?

 Market research will help you answer those questions and come to interviews prepared.
 It also helps you know when you can afford to hire someone else in the office.

-The average is the average for a reason.
-If you’re paying your employees too much, you may price yourself out of your market.
+If you’re paying your cleaning employees too much, you may price yourself out of your market.

 That’s why it’s crucial that you understand and get your pricing right.

 Which brings us to point #2.

 Before you can fix pricing, you need to know what you should be charging per hour for your cleaning services.